-NSF's NOIRLab Call for Standard and Survey Proposals: Semester 2023B
+NSF NOIRLab Call for Standard Proposals: Semester 2025A

-1. General Information on NSF's NOIRLab Observing Proposals
+1. General Information on NSF NOIRLab Observing Proposals

-Proposals for standard observing programs at all ground-based facilities coordinated by the NSF's NOIRLab, which include US time on the telescopes of Gemini, CTIO (including SMARTS and SOAR), and KPNO (WIYN), as well as community-access time with other observatories (which for 2023B include Magellan, CHARA, Keck, Las Cumbras Observatory (LCO), and MINERA-Australis), can be submitted twice per year.
-Survey proposals will be accepted for this call if they have submitted a LoI for the available telescopes (SOAR and Blanco).
-For the 2023B semester, the deadline is:
+Proposals for standard observing programs at all ground-based facilities coordinated by the NSF NOIRLab, which include US time on the telescopes of Gemini, CTIO (including SOAR), and KPNO (WIYN), as well as community-access time with other observatories (which for 2025A include Magellan, CHARA, Keck, and MINERVA-Australis), can be submitted twice per year.
+For the 2025A semester, the deadline is:

-This Call is for Standard observing and Survey proposals.
+This Call is for Standard observing proposals.
 More details about the process of submitting observing proposals to NOIRLab can be found at:

 https://noirlab.edu/science/observing-noirlab/proposals/preparing-standard-proposal-instructions.pdf

-This Call for Proposals document is focused on updates and news specific to semester 2023B.
+This Call for Proposals document is focused on updates and news specific to semester 2025A.

-Semester 2023B continues the Dual Anonymous Review Process (DARP), which began last semester in 2022B, for all observing proposals submitted to NOIRLab (including Survey proposals and proposals submitted for time on the Gemini telescopes).
+Semester 2025A continues the Dual Anonymous Review Process (DARP), which began in 2022B, for all observing proposals submitted to NOIRLab (including proposals submitted for time on the Gemini telescopes).
 This process requires that certain text sections of observing proposals must be anonymous, with these anonymous sections being:

 In the second stage of the process, additional non-anonymized information relevant to the proposal will be revealed to the review panel in order to obtain a final ranking.